ajcumine/pokelm/BLOG.md

 ### PokElm

-Feel free to skip readibg this paragraph as it's just some background info on me.
-I've been play the pokemon games since I was 9 when a friend from Hong Kong brought a bootleg copy of pokemon red to school.
+Feel free to skip reading this paragraph as it's just some background info on me.
+I've been play the Pokemon games since I was 9 when a friend from Hong Kong brought a bootleg copy of Pokemon red to school.
 That followed with getting my own gameboy and playing every main series pokemon game in the series of and on for years.
-When pokemon go came out I played that too.
-The website [serebii.net](https://www.serebii.net/) is where I go to for any pokemon related news and it has excellent resources for the games.
+When Pokemon go came out I played that too.
+The website [serebii.net](https://www.serebii.net/) is where I go to for any Pokemon related news and it has excellent resources for the games.
 I wondered how they built it and if they had an public API so I had a quick look at the network requests on the site and was disappointed to see nothing I could use.
 So I had a little google and found [PokéAPI](https://pokeapi.co/) which allows for 100 requests per IP address per minute, more than enough for a little fun learning elm.

 So I decided to build a Pokedex in elm.
-A pokedex is like a little encyclopedia for pokemon.
+A Pokedex is like a little encyclopaedia for Pokemon.
 It has pictures and detailed information about each one.
 Using the [PokéAPI](https://pokeapi.co/) I would have a single page app, routing, Http requests, JSON decoding, storing data in application state, multiple views, chained http requests.
 These are the basis of most web applications I have made, usually followed by user state/log in and forms.
 A nice little project to start with.

-I followed on with the official elm guide replacing their logic with my pokemon based logic.
-Still using elm reactor and a Main.elm file I printed out a list of all the pokemon names ([github](https://github.com/ajcumine/pokelm/tree/52de5ce610c43a9af97d5ca5862ab75368234505)).
+I followed on with the official elm guide replacing their logic with my Pokemon based logic.
+Still using elm reactor and a Main.elm file I printed out a list of all the Pokemon names ([github](https://github.com/ajcumine/pokelm/tree/52de5ce610c43a9af97d5ca5862ab75368234505)).

-I then did some string parsing on the JSON pokemon url data to get the pokemon id which made me able to get an image for each pokemon and present that with the names for a very basic pokedex with some basic styling ([github](https://github.com/ajcumine/pokelm/tree/383499e5c0b03eea61600dcf95b64aaa02e21735)).
+I then did some string parsing on the JSON Pokemon url data to get the Pokemon id which made me able to get an image for each Pokemon and present that with the names for a very basic pokedex with some basic styling ([github](https://github.com/ajcumine/pokelm/tree/383499e5c0b03eea61600dcf95b64aaa02e21735)).
 There is a little snippet of code here that I am not proud of:

 ```elm